-PICTURES: Killer of Charlie Kirk blended in with college population; murder weapon recovered
+PICTURES: Suspected killer of Charlie Kirk blended in with college population; murder weapon recovered

 Latest Weather Blog

-PICTURES: Killer of Charlie Kirk blended in with college population; murder weapon recovered
+PICTURES: Suspected killer of Charlie Kirk blended in with college population; murder weapon recovered

 OREM, Utah (AP) — An official in Utah said Thursday police are working to identify Charlie Kirk’s shooter, who jumped off a roof and fled after firing the fatal shot.